Terugblik op PublicSpaces Conferentie 2024

 We don't need more silos

-An article, posted more than 7 years ago filed in opendata, open, data, ios, apple, microsoft, apps, mobile & android.
+An article, posted about 8 years ago filed in opendata, open, data, ios, apple, microsoft, apps, mobile & android.

 Apps are a great commercial succes.
 Every new operating system is claimed to be doomed.
 Still, most people use only 3 apps, 80% of the time (and 10 apps total 96% of the time).